zyncro/angular-embedly/README.md

 </div>
 ```

-Now, all links with an 'a' tag inside the ng-embedly div will be replaced with
+Now all links contained in ng-embedly will be replaced with embedded content. <br/>
-embedded content. <br />
-Note: for the custom query options to work properly, they must be declared inside the
+Note: for the custom query options to work properly, they must be declared inside the controller
-directive's returned controller as `$scope.query = {...};`.
-Continue reading for specific
+as `$scope.query = {...};`.
+Continue reading for specific custom options.
-custom options.

 Custom Options
 --------------
-Customized options are available by adding and modifying scope variables in the directive's
+Customized options are available by adding and modifying scope variables, with corresponding
-returned controller, with corresponding references in the html.
-Multiple options may
-be specified at once.
+references in the html.
+Multiple options may be specified at once.
+Camel case in the script
-Remember that camel case in the script should be replaced with dashes in html.
-Ex:
+should be replaced with dashes in html.
+Ex: `$scope.addImageStyles` should be referenced in the
-`$scope.addImageStyles` should be referenced in the document as `add-image-styles`.
+document as `add-image-styles`.

 **Key**<br/>
 Embed.ly requires that you pass an API key with every request.